 What makes Mastodon unique from the crowd is the infrastructure compared to other social media like Twitter.
 The Mastodon infrastructure is massively centralized, and all interactions occur on a single server controlled by the company, while Mastodon is decentralized, leading to a broader network.
 It includes many instances where communities can communicate and have their admin and policies become federated.

 Twitter is already getting crowded by the discussions of Mastodon and how it has developed its policies, product features, code of conduct, and the overall ideology of an open Social Network.

 How does it work?

 Mastodon is based on individual servers, also known as instances like Mastodon .xyz or Mastodon .social, which anyone can join.
 As opposed to Twitter, which is decentralized by the company or a private server.
-Mastodon gives back the user the right to create its own restrictions and present a new scope in the social media world.
+Mastodon allows users to create restrictions and present a new scope in social media.

-Each instance is an individual server, which is run by an administrator.
-The admin controls who can become a member and what kind of content can be allowed in that instance.
-For example, MumbaiBikers is a social network for Mumbai Bike Enthusiasts, which can be run by an Indian owner on a specific server and also generate its own rules.
+Each Instance is an individual server, which an administrator runs—the admin controls who can become a member and what content can be allowed in that Instance.
+For example, MumbaiBikers is a social network for Mumbai Bike Enthusiasts, which can be run by an Indian owner on a specific server and generate its own rules.

-For users to communicate with each other, users can use @username in these specific instances.
-Instances are not visible to every other instance and are private to people of that particular instance in a larger group.
+Users can use @username in these specific instances to communicate with each other.
+Examples are not visible to every other Instance and are private to people of that particular Instance in a larger group.
 One of the core policies is that the owner of an instance can frame the rules of the federated timeline of other uses.